 - Equipment Rental Safe Harbor

 - Personal Services and Management Contracts Safe Harbor

 - Bona Fide Employees’ Safe Harbor

 Other Laws and White Collar Crimes That May Implicate The Federal Anti Kickback Statute

 There are also other general laws and white collar crimes that also create more liability when there is a violation of the Federal Anti Kickback Statute.
 They include:

-Another common aspect of the Federal Anti-Kickback Act involves gratuities as covered in FAR 3.202.
+Another common aspect of the Federal Anti-Kickback Act of 1986 involves gratuities as covered in FAR 3.202.
 As high-level management, you must make sure that all people and employees are careful not to get caught up in these issues.
 Marketing staff should be especially aware of getting a kickback from the government.